Promoting Green Chemistry Innovation

 Collaborative Challenge on Preservatives for Personal Care and Household Products

-In May 2018, the GC3, now Change Chemistry, completed a collaboratively funded, designed, and executed preservatives challenge.
+In May 2018, Change Chemistry completed a collaboratively funded, designed, and executed preservatives challenge.
 There were 20 sponsors (including product companies, retailers, and suppliers), 48 submissions, and seven finalists for highly successful outcomes.
 Sponsors are now working toward partnerships with the innovators to evaluate their preservatives for use in their products or for co-development, licensing, or investment, to commercialize and scale the preservatives.
-The GC3 continues its work on preservatives by supporting the joint work between the innovators and sponsors, identifying new innovators and connecting them to our sponsors and other GC3 members.
+Change Chemistry continues its work on preservatives by supporting the joint work between the innovators and sponsors, identifying new innovators and connecting them to our sponsors and other Change Chemistry members.

 Need Statement & Development Criteria Document